Born Pink: Commercial performance

-On August 18, 2022, YG Entertainment confirmed that Born Pink surpassed 1.5 million pre-orders in six days, followed by an announcement notifying that the album had sold over two million copies in pre-orders on August 25, making it the first album by a K-pop female act to achieve the milestone.
+On August 18, 2022, YG Entertainment confirmed that Born Pink surpassed 1.5 million pre-orders in six days, followed by an announcement notifying that the album had sold over two million copies in worldwide pre-orders on August 25, making it the first album by a K-pop female act to achieve the milestone.
 Following its release, Born Pink became the first album by a K-pop girl group to sell over one million copies on its first day on Hanteo, doing it in less than 12 hours.
 Born Pink debuted at number one on the Circle Album Chart with 2,141,281 copies sold in less than two days of tracking and became the first album by a K-pop girl group to sell over two million copies.
 The kit version of the album debuted at number four with 59,718 copies sold.
 The album also topped the monthly Circle Album Chart, selling 2,457,206 copies as well as 60,000 copies of the kit version in the month of September.

-All eight tracks on the album collectively drew 371.5 million streams and sold 55,000 downloads worldwide and went on to debut in the top half of the Billboard Global 200 and the top-forty of the Global Excl.
-U.S. in the week ending September 22.
-Both "Pink Venom" and "Shut Down" peaked at number one on the Global 200 and Global Excl.
-U.S., making Born Pink the third album after Sour and Be to yield multiple Global 200 chart-toppers and the second after Be to yield multiple Global Excl.
-U.S. chart-toppers.
-According to the International Federation of the Phonographic Industry (IFPI), the album was the eighth best-selling album worldwide in 2022, marking Blackpink's first album to rank in the top ten.